Cheukting/py03_101/README.md

 ```

 You can compare the result with a function written in Python if you like.
 I will leave it for you to try it out yourself.

+If there are extra time, you can challenge yourself to create more functions using various types of Python objects as arguments and return objects.

 ---